G0MWT, GX0MWT, GB5HF, GB100MWT & GB95-2MT

 Roy Emeny G4JAC

-The Essex area has quite a track record on this activity and some keen Amateur Radio DF enthusiasts.
+The Essex area has quite a track record in this activity and judging by Roy's long term enthusiasm he has played a big part in that track record and continues to do so, together with the help some keen Amateur Radio DF devotees.

 To RETURN to the Meetings Page - Click Here